Do I need to re-treat?

 Do I need to use end coat?

-How do I clean my decking?
+How do I keep my deck clean?

 How do you cut your decking?